NethServer/nethsecurity/packages/ns-threat_shield/README.md

 # ns-threat_shield

+This package is composed by 2 different services:

+- ts-ip: it blocks traffic from a given list of IPs
+- ts-dns: it blocks DNS queries from a given list of domains

+## ts-ip

 ns-threat_shield blocks traffic from a given list of IPs, it's based on fw4..
 This is a partial porting of [nethserver-blacklist](https://github.com/NethServer/nethserver-blacklist/).